Nick Schmaltz Game Preview: Coyotes vs. Avalanche

 Schmaltz Season Stats Insights

-- Schmaltz has averaged 20:08 of ice time this season (with a plus-minus rating of -8).
+- In 33 games this season, Schmaltz has averaged 20:04 on the ice, while putting up a plus-minus of -9.

-- In Schmaltz's 32 games played this season he's scored in eight of them and netted multiple goals in two.
+- Schmaltz has scored a goal in a game eight times this year over 33 games played, with multiple goals in two of those contests.

-- Schmaltz has a point in 16 of 32 games this season, with multiple points in six of them.
+- Schmaltz has a point in 16 games this year (out of 33), including multiple points six times.

-- Schmaltz has an assist in 11 of 32 games this season, with multiple assists in one of them.
+- In 11 of 33 games this year, Schmaltz has had an assist, including one match with at least two.

-- Schmaltz's odds on his point total prop carry an implied probability of 60.6% that he hits the over.
+- The implied probability is 60.6% that Schmaltz hits the over on his points prop total based on the odds.

-- Schmaltz has an implied probability of 44.4% of going over his assist prop bet, based on the odds.
+- There is a 45.5% chance of Schmaltz having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.